ioBroker/ioBroker.type-detector/README.md

 Just now this module used in material adapter to detect devices and to visualize them.

-Following code detect devices in some state's tree.
+The following code detects devices in some state's tree:

 ```javascript
 //